KonishchevDmitry/investments/README.md

 Helps you with managing your investments.

-Targeted for russian investors who use [Interactive Brokers](http://interactivebrokers.com) or [Open Broker](https://open-broker.ru).
+Targeted for Russian investors who use [Interactive Brokers](http://interactivebrokers.com) or [Open Broker](https://open-broker.ru).
 Considers taxes, commissions, dividends and tax deductions when calculates portfolio performance.